 The noise operator $Z_j$ commutes with $L_{x, \pm}^{(a)}$ for $j\neq a, b_0$.
 However, the noise operator $Z_a$ does not, as

 Similarly, the noise operator $Z_{b_0}$ does not commute either

-where $N'_{b_0}$ denotes the neighbourhood of $b_0$ after the measurement ($N'_{b_0}=N_a \setminus \{b_0\}$).
-From Eq.~\eqref{eq:pauli:x:a} and Eq.~\eqref{eq:pauli:x:b0} we get the results of Table~\ref{tab:pauli:x:a} and Table~\ref{tab:pauli:x:b0}, which show the transformations of the elements of the noise map of the measured qubit $a$ and of $b_0$ correspondingly.
+where $N'_{b_0}$ denotes the neighborhood of $b_0$ after the measurement ($N'_{b_0}=N_a \setminus \{b_0\}$).
+From Eqs.~\eqref{eq:pauli:x:a} and \eqref{eq:pauli:x:b0} we get the results of Tables~\ref{tab:pauli:x:a} and \ref{tab:pauli:x:b0}, which show the transformations of the elements of the noise map of the measured qubit $a$ and of $b_0$ correspondingly.
 Moreover, in Fig.~\ref{fig:manipulation:x:a} and Fig.~\ref{fig:manipulation:x:b0}, we graphically show how the different Pauli noise operators of $a$ and $b_0$ change after the local Pauli $X$ measurement on $a$, correspondingly.
-For any other qubit, $j\neq a, b_0$, the elements of their noise maps change following Eq.~\eqref{eq:kraus:not:a}, where $N'_j$ denotes the neighbourhood after the Pauli $X$ measurement.
+For any other qubit $j\neq a, b_0$, the elements of their noise maps change following Eq.~\eqref{eq:kraus:not:a}, where $N'_j$ denotes the neighborhood after the Pauli $X$ measurement.

 Notably, the depolarizing maps for $j \neq a$ will be the same as if we would write them after the measurement.
 However, the depolarizing noise map for $a$ results in

 As for the local Pauli $Y$ measurement, the order of consecutive $X$ measurements matters, as the noise will not spread in the same manner depending on the order.
 This also holds for a combination of Pauli measurements in the $X$ and $Y$ basis.